ZhouhangYe/Redundancy-scoring-system/README.md

 ## Contact

-For any questions or improvements, please contact [Your Name or Your Email].
+For any questions or improvements, please contact Alan Ye/ zy221@georgetown.edu.

 Happy coding!